Sreya-E-P/MLSA-Certificate-Generator-and-Sender/README.md

 1. **Run the Script**: Simply run `Certificate Generator.py` from the command line or terminal.
 When prompted, enter the required details.
 You don't need to enclose file paths in quotation marks.

-2. **Choose Certificate Templates**: Ensure you have your certificate templates ready.
-You can choose the appropriate template when prompted.
+2. **Choose Certificate Templates**: You can choose the appropriate template when prompted.

 ## Customization